-- Sound wall only project nominations - Include a noise barrier scope summary report that has been completed within the last 20 years. - Accessibility The project nomination should address current accessibility issues and concerns in the project area and how the project will improve accessibility and connectivity to residents and non-residents that travel or need to travel through the project area.
-The project should also discuss infrastructure, such as sidewalks, protected bus/bike lanes, lighting, ease of access to ramps, elevators, etc. for those with mobility devices, or the lack thereof.
+- Sound wall only project nominations Include a noise barrier scope summary report that has been completed within the last 20 years. - Accessibility The project nomination should address current accessibility issues and concerns in the project area and how the proposed project will improve accessibility and connectivity for residents and non-residents that travel or need to travel through the project area.

+The project nomination should discuss access to multi-modal infrastructure for those with mobility devices, or the lack thereof, such as sidewalks, protected bus or bike lanes, lighting, ease of access to curb ramps, elevators at transit stations, etc. Will the project close an existing gap in transit or active transportation?

 How will the project connect to jobs, major destinations, and residential areas, especially for disadvantaged or historically impacted and marginalized communities?
 If identifiable, include destinations that may be priority destinations for disadvantaged or historically impacted and marginalized communities.
-Describe how the project increases accessibility to key destinations for disadvantaged or historically impacted and marginalized communities.
-Describe how the project increases accessibility to key destinations for disadvantaged or historically impacted and marginalized communities.
-Describe how the project increases accessibility to key destinations for disadvantaged or historically impacted and marginalized communities, which could be identified with maps that overlay the population distribution by various demographics. - Air Quality & Greenhouse Gases Address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals.
-Identify and discuss other environmental benefits the project will provide. - Community Engagement In alignment with the Commission's Racial Equity Statement, projects will be evaluated based on their ability to create mobility opportunities for all Californians, especially those from disadvantaged or historically impacted and marginalized communities.
+Describe how the project increases accessibility to key destinations for disadvantaged or historically impacted and marginalized communities, which could be demonstrated by utilizing mapping tools that overlay the identified accessibility points with population distribution by various demographics.

+• Air Quality and Greenhouse Gases - Address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals.
+Identify and discuss other environmental benefits the project will provide.

+California Transportation Commission 2022 Local Partnership Competitive Program Guidelines

+• Community Engagement- In alignment with the Commission's Racial Equity Statement, projects will be evaluated based on their ability to create mobility opportunities for all Californians, especially those from disadvantaged or historically impacted and marginalized communities.
 Equitable projects demonstrate meaningful and effective public participation in decision making processes, particularly by disadvantaged or historically impacted and marginalized communities.
-In responding to this criterion, please refer to the SB 1 Competitive Programs' Transportation Equity Supplement (Appendix III).
+In responding to this criterion, please refer to the SB 1 Competitive Programs Transportation Equity Supplement (Appendix III).

-In considering the impacts of projects on equity, applications will be rated on how well they do the following:
+In considering the impacts of projects on equity, project nominations will be rated on how well they do the following:

 Identify disadvantaged or historically impacted and marginalized communities within the project study area and provide details on project engagement.
-Document the procedures by which the mobility needs of disadvantaged or historically impacted and marginalized populations are identified and considered within the planning process.
-Identify how the community was engaged to consider community identified project needs.
-If a disadvantaged or historically impacted and marginalized community is within the project study area, were they engaged?
+Document the procedures by which the mobility needs of disadvantaged or historically impacted and marginalized communities are identified and considered within the planning process.
+Identify how the community was engaged and how community identified project needs were considered.
+If a disadvantaged or historically impacted and marginalized community is within the project study area, how were they engaged?
 How was input received and incorporated into the project?

-Identification of disadvantaged or historically impacted and marginalized communities may be satisfied through the integration of a demographic profile of the metropolitan area that includes locations of disadvantaged populations within the study area.
-If the applicant has already included information about community engagement in another section of the application that answers these questions, state that here as well.
+Identification of disadvantaged or historically impacted and marginalized communities may be satisfied by providing a demographic profile or map of the metropolitan area that identifies locations of disadvantaged or historically impacted and marginalized communities within the project study area.
+If the applicant has already included information about community engagement in another section of the project nomination that answers these questions, state that here as well.